jeffersondossantosaguiar/rust_hash_game/README.md

-# rust_hash_game
+# Tic Tac Toe
-A simple implementation of hash game with rust
+A simple implementation of Tic Tac Toe game with rust